carpentries-incubator/reproducible-ml-workflows/episodes/pixi-deployment.md

 However, the overlay system of Apptainer is different from Docker, which means that the `ENTRYPOINT` of a Docker container image might not get correctly translated into an Apptainer `runscript` and `startscript`.
 In might be advantageous, depending on your situation, to instead write an [Apptainer `.def` definition file](https://apptainer.org/docs/user/main/definition_files.html), giving full control over the commands, and then build that `.def` file into an `.sif` Apptainer container image.

-We can build a very similar Apptainer container image definition file to the Dockerfile we wrote
+We can build a very similar `apptainer.def` Apptainer container image definition file to the Dockerfile we wrote

 ```
 Bootstrap: docker